 3. Stop all NA services on all NA cores in the primary location.
-See "Start, Stop, or Restart All NA Services" on page 43.
+See Start, Stop, or Restart All Services.

 Caution: Ensure that the NA services on the NA cores in the primary location remain stopped until directed otherwise in the switchback procedure.